SexyCrowbar/vampire-the-masquerade-5e-compendium-ukr/README.md

-A compendium of player options in Ukrainian from the corebook of Werewolf the Apocalypse 5th edition for use with Veilza and Rayji96's unofficial 5th edition system.
+A compendium of player options in Ukrainian from the corebook of Vampire the Masquarade 5th edition for use with Veilza and Rayji96's unofficial 5th edition system.

 Dark Pack